 Merus rings increase the solubility of struvite and urine stone

 Merus rings manage to slow down or stop the new construction of Struvite.
-Not only in New York at Con Edison, but also in London at Thames Water, Merus rings have been in successful use for years.
+Not only in New York at Con Edison, but also in London at Thames Water and in Rennes (France), Merus Rings have been in successful use for years.
 Sometimes even pipes became clean again.
 However, this is strongly dependent on local conditions.

 Kidney stones can also contain struvite